 When you have Multiple Sclerosis (MS), like many other chronic illnesses, you are working with a limited energy reserve.
 Many of you have probably heard of spoon theory which explains this concept very well.

-The very first lesson I learnt from the wonderful MS nurses at the MS Society was to budget my energy (spoons).
+The very first lesson I learnt from the amazing MS nurses at the MS Society was to budget my energy (spoons).
 This is where planning ahead is vital.
-I can allocate time for activities and plan time for rests and breaks…ann important thing to do.
+I can allocate time for activities and plan time for rests and breaks…an important thing to do.

 I’m all about apps, and at the moment I’m using an app called Doo.
 It creates an illustrated ‘to do’ card, each day your cards are put in a stack which you can then complete one by one.
 I like this approach as you can just focus on one thing at a time, so you don’t get too overwhelmed.
 You can reorder your stack and snooze activities for another day.
 If I have a card I can’t get to because I’m not feeling well, I can snooze it for when I’m feeling better.

-Meal Planning is another important part of coping with my relapses because I can get too tired to even think about what to eat sometimes.
-Especially when I have a bad case of Brain Fog.
+Meal Planning is another essential part of coping with my relapses because I can get too tired to even think about what to eat sometimes.
+Especially when I have a serious case of Brain Fog.

 Sitting down and making a meal plan can sometimes end up using up all your spoons.
 This may sound unappealing.
 The problem is you need a nutritional diet to maintain your energy levels, so it’s worthwhile spending the time on it.
-I use some shortcuts such as ready-made meal plans which are available in magazines or Pinterest.
+I use some shortcuts such as ready-made meal plans.

 My nutritionist recommended Australian Healthy Food Guide to help me with meal planning.
 This publication provides quick, low-cost recipes created by nutritionists.
 Recipes are made for four people, so I end up with plenty of leftovers for the week which significantly cuts down my need for cooking overall.

-I also keep pre-portioned servings of proteins such as marinated meats, as well as frozen veggies for steaming so I could cook up something quick and easy.
+I also keep pre-portioned servings of proteins such as marinated meats, as well as frozen veggies for steaming so I can cook up something quick and easy.